thkruz/ootk-core/README.md

 ## :balance_scale: License

-I have placed the code under the [AGPL License](LICENSE.md) in order to ensure that good ideas can be shared and that the code is open for everyone to use.
+In order to maximize the usabiltiy of the core modules of OOTK with other projects I support, I have placed this repository under the [MIT License](LICENSE.md).
+I strongly encourage you to conisder a GPL license for your own project to keep your project free for everyone to use.
 [Learn more here](https://www.gnu.org/philosophy/philosophy.html).